narblaitiin/stm32wle5_rtos_ttn_abp/README.md

     - Number of packets : forever loop
     - Number of nodes : 5

-LoRaWAN Device EUI, Join EUI and Application Key should be entered into the app_lorawan.h file prior to compiling.
+LoRaWAN Device Address, Device EUI, Application Key and New Key should be entered into the app_lorawan.h file prior to compiling.
 The example uses ABP type authentification.
 The version of Zephyr RTOS used is the version v3.6.0.

 **Board used** : Original MAMWLExx board, powered by battery/solar panel. (see 6sens_project_stm32wl repository/hardware part, for more information.)